 Just thought you’d like to know of an article I wrote for Mashable on how to improve the usability and readability of web content.
 The article covers seven practical, easy-to-implement tips based on studies done by Jakob Nielsen, Gerry McGovern, academic researchers and others.

-Up for grabs in this Six Revisions giveaway are $400 and $300 worth of services you can spend any way you want on Markup-Service.
-The two lucky Six Revisions winners can select any markup package, order an email template and any additional options from Markup-Service’s range of services totaling the amount being given away.
-Read on to see how you can win one of these excellent prizes.
+Up for grabs in this Six Revisions giveaway are $400 and $300 worth of services you can spend any way you want over at Markup-Service.